JeremiahKaren/35percent.github.io/_posts/2019-05-11-southernwood-retail-park.md

 GCC is roundly contradicted by Southwark's own consultants though who say that a profit of 16.37% GDV can be achieved.
 (This is still below the target profit Glasgow CC of 18.84% set for itself).

 Achieving 40% affordable housing has the advantage that all the affordable homes become eligible for the grant

-## Viability conundrum

-Southernwood follows [Ruby Triangle](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!oY11bGc7aC6RJOzPXGXlpQ%3d%3d!%7d%7d%7d) and [Cantium Retail Park](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!4ZdM8nfyvjj19tOftU%2fPPQ%3d%3d!%7d%7d%7d), as a scheme where the developer offers 35% affordable housing, while at the same time insisting it is unviable scheme.
-Southwark's consultants agree, but estimate that Southernwood can generate a much higher level of profit than Glasgow CC claim.
-The Officer's report accepts the 35% affordable offer, but without addressing this difference in the profit estimates.

-After so many major developments [at the Elephant & Castle](link) and elsewhere in Southwark have been allowed to flout affordable housing requirements on viability grounds, this can be counted as progress, but it leaves the true viability of the Southernwood scheme unresolved.
-This is important, because as well as all the quantitative affordable housing requirements, there is also a general requirement to produce [the maximum reasonable amount of affordable housing](link).

-Unlike Ruby Triangle, but like Cantium Retail Park, no 'late stage review' of viability (as opposed to an early review) is proposed for Southernwood, which might establish the schemes's real profitability.
-This is a more comprehensive review where developers should disclose in detail actual costs, revenue received and profit made from a scheme, in order for the local authority to 'claw back' additional affordable housing from any greater profit.

 ## Public land?
 Maybe not